 A build-up of moisture in the home can cause a range of problems and can potentially damage the fabric of the building if allowed to continue.
-Penetrating damp is usually the result of a defect in the building fabric, such as damage to the walls or roof, water ingress due to damaged seals on doors or windows or damp as a result of leaking plumbing.
+Penetrating damp is usually the result of a defect in the building fabric, such as damage to the walls or roof, water ingress due to damaged seals on doors or windows, or damp as a result of leaking plumbing.
 Rising damp is the result of defective or missing damp proof coursing, leading to water leaching into the building fabric.

 Condensation is moisture that forms on cold surfaces and where there is limited air movement.
-The moisture is often created in kitchens and bathrooms but can cause damp or mould in other rooms.
-It's important to try to reduce condensation in the home as it can lead to mould and cause damp, which can affect the health of occupants.
-Day to day activities like drying clothes, cooking and taking a shower add moisture to the air inside your home.
+Moisture is often created in kitchens and bathrooms but can cause damp or mould in other rooms, affecting the health of occupants.
+Day to day activities like drying clothes, cooking and taking a shower add moisture to the air inside the home.
 Mould can develop on walls, ceilings, furniture, curtains, and cushions and even on clothing stored in wardrobes and drawers.